Search for Important Questions

 1. How many Pramanas are accepted in Indian Philosophy?

-3. What do you understand by a contingent statement form?
+2. What do you understand by Induction?
+Explain scientific induction.

 1. According to whom Bentham's philosophy is a pig philosophy?